davidjbradshaw/iframe-resizer/README.md

 <script>iFrameResize({log:true})</script>
 ```

-Note that scrolling is set to 'no', as older versions of IE don't allow this to be turned off in code and can just slightly add a bit of extra space to the bottom of the content that it doesn't report when it returns the height.
+Note that scrolling is set to 'no' in the iFrame tag, as older versions of IE don't allow this to be turned off in code and can just slightly add a bit of extra space to the bottom of the content that it doesn't report when it returns the height.
 If you have problems, check the [troubleshooting](#troubleshooting) section below.

 ### Example
 To see this working take a look at this [example](http://davidjbradshaw.com/iframe-resizer/example/) and watch the [console](https://developer.mozilla.org/en-US/docs/Tools/Web_Console).